WSFX-TV: Common operation with WECT

 In 2003, the Everett family sold the station to Southeastern Media Holdings.
 Raycom Media then took over WSFX's operations through a shared service agreement with WECT.
 Beginning September 22, 2003, WECT produced WSFX's 10 p.m. newscast; channel 26 began sharing news, engineering, and promotion staff, and its separate sales unit began working out of WECT's facility.
 By 2006, an hour-long extension of WECT's Carolina in the Morning at 7 a.m. had been added to the news lineup.

 WSFX and three other commercial TV stations in Wilmington participated in an early digital switchover on September 8, 2008, to serve as a test market for the 2009 national transition to digital television.
 In 2011, Community Newspaper Holdings sold Southeastern Media Holdings and its four stations (including WSFX-TV) to Thomas Henson and his American Spirit Media for $24 million and the assumption of $50 million in debt.

-In 2024, WSFX reached an agreement with the University of North Carolina Wilmington to broadcast select men's basketball games and a coaches show.
+In 2024, WSFX reached an agreement with the University of North Carolina Wilmington to broadcast select men's basketball games and a coach's show.
 By that year, the station was airing 13 1/2 hours of news a week, consisting of the extended Carolina in the Morning; a 7 p.m. newscast on weeknights; and the 10 p.m. news (a full hour on weeknights, half an hour on weekends).

+Gray Media announced on July 1, 2026, that it would buy American Spirit Media's six stations, including WSFX, for $50 million; the deal was permissible because of the 2025 federal appeals court decision Zimmer Radio of Mid-Missouri v.
+FCC, which struck down limitations on one company owning two of the top four stations in a market.